 Any nutrition calculations are only estimates using online calculators.
 Please verify using your own data.

 Did you make these Easy Passion Fruit Bars?

-If you get a chance to Make these Lilikoi Bars, don’t forget to leave a comment below.
+If you get a chance to make these Lilikoi Bars, don't forget to leave a comment below.
 You can also follow me on Instagram, Facebook, or Pinterest and tag me in your photo if you try these or any of my other recipes!
-You can also sign up for my mailing list and receive dun and delicious recipes right to your inbox.

 Passion fruit photo by Marcello Aquino on Unsplash.